Quansight/gulinalg/README.md

 NumPy/SciPy analogs
 ===================

-This packages shares ancestry with `numpy.linalg`.
+This package shares ancestry with `numpy.linalg`.
 In fact, about a half of the `gulinalg` functionality is also available from `numpy.linalg`.
 We recommend that existing users of `gulinalg` migrate to `numpy.linalg` using the following equivalence (NumPy functions below are from `np.linalg` namespace unless explicitly namespaced with `np.`)